Moms Mabley

-Loretta Mary Aiken (March 19, 1897 – May 23, 1975), known by her stage name Jackie "Moms" Mabley, was an American stand-up comedian and actress.
+Loretta Mary Aiken (March 19, 1897 – May 23, 1975), known by her stage name Moms Mabley, was an American stand-up comedian and actress.
 Mabley began her career on the theater stage in the 1920s and became a veteran entertainer of the Chitlin' Circuit of black vaudeville.
 Mabley later recorded comedy albums and appeared in films and on television programs including The Ed Sullivan Show and The Smothers Brothers Comedy Hour.

 Early life

 Loretta Mary Aiken was born in Brevard, North Carolina, United States.
 She was one of 16 children born to James Aiken and Mary Smith, who had married in 1891.
 Her father owned and operated several successful businesses, and took in boarders.

 Her childhood was tumultuous.
-Aiken gave birth to two children resulting from being raped at the age of 11, by an elderly black man, and at the age of 13, by a white sheriff, Chet Kilpatrick.
+Aiken reportedly gave birth to two children resulting from being raped before the age of 14.
+The first time was at age 11 by an elderly black man.
+The second time was at age 13 and by a white sheriff.
 Both her children were placed for adoption.

 Career

 Early career

 At the encouragement of her grandmother, Aiken ran away at the age of 14 to Cleveland, Ohio, joining a traveling vaudeville-style minstrel show starring Butterbeans and Susie, where she sang and entertained.
 In 1909, a year after Aiken left, her father was killed when a fire engine exploded while he was volunteering as a firefighter.
 Her mother took over the family's primary business, a general store.
 She was killed a few years later, run over by a truck while returning home from church on Christmas Day.

-Told by her brother she "was a disgrace to the Aiken name because ... stage women wasn't nothing but prostitutes", Aiken adopted the stage name Jackie Mabley, borrowing the name of an early boyfriend, Jack Mabley, who was also a performer.
+Told by her brother she "was a disgrace to the Aiken name because ... stage women wasn't nothing but prostitutes", Aiken adopted the stage name Jackie Mabley from her first boyfriend, who was also a performer.
 She remarked in a 1970 Ebony interview that he had taken so much from her, the least she could do was take his name from him.